microsoft/live-share/docs/use/install-live-share-visual-studio-code.md

 Ready to start collaborating with Live Share in Visual Studio Code?
 In this article, we'll walk you through setting up a collaboration session in Visual Studio Code by using the Live Share Extension.

-Note that the collaboration activities described here involve a single collaboration session host and one or more guests.
+The collaboration activities described here involve a single collaboration session host and one or more guests.
 The host is the person who started the collaboration session, and anyone that joins is a guest.

 *Looking for an abridged summary?
 Check out the [share](../quickstart/share.md) or [join](../quickstart/join.md) quickstarts.*